jamesmoss/flywheel/readme.md

 You've probably come up against this issue in the past and it's all a bit of a mess.

-Flywheel hopes to enable a new breed of PHP apps and libraries by giving developers access to a datastore that acts in a similar way to a traditional database but has no external dependencies.
+Flywheel hopes to enable a new breed of PHP apps and libraries by giving developers access to a datastore that acts in a similar way to a NoSQL database but has zero external dependencies.
 Documents (essentially associative arrays), can be saved and retrieved, sorted and limited.